 CVS is a great program...well coordinated and supported by Community Care TASMANIA.

-Read more about the Community Visitors Scheme and the work of our volunteers via our CVS Newsletters.
+Read more about the Community Visitors Scheme and the work of our volunteers via our CVS Brochure and CVS Newsletters.

 Creative Connections is a weekly arts and craft get-together facilitated by local artist Jo Anglesey.
 All those who come along collaborate in designing the program and deciding what new skills they might want to learn.